-There was little change in diet in the 18th century.
+Food changed little in the 18th century.
 Despite the improvements in farming food for ordinary people remained plain and monotonous.
 For them meat was a luxury.
 A poor person's food was mainly bread and potatoes.
 In the 18th century drinking tea became common even among ordinary people.

 19th Century Food

 In the early 19th century the working class lived on plain food such as bread, butter, potatoes and bacon.
 Butcher's meat was a luxury.
-However the diet of ordinary people greatly improved in the later 19th century.
+However, the diet of ordinary people greatly improved in the late 19th century.
 Railways and steamships made it possible to import cheap grain from North America so bread became cheaper.
 Refrigeration made it possible to import cheap meat from Argentina and Australia.
-Consumption of sugar also increased.
+The consumption of sugar also increased.
 By the end of the 19th century most people (not all) were eating a much better diet.

-Meanwhile in 1748 William Cullen experimented with artificial refrigeration but he did not put it to any practical use.
 The first refrigeration machine was invented in 1805 by Oliver Evans.
 During the 19th century methods of refrigeration improved and in 1882 refrigerated meat was brought from New Zealand to Britain for the first time.
-However domestic fridges were not made till the 20th century.
+Fred W Wolfe invented the refrigerator for use in the home in 1913.

 The first electric oven went on sale in the USA in 1891.
 They went on sale in Britain in 1893.
 By 1939 there were about 1 1/2 million electric ovens in Britain and about 9 million gas ones.
 The first electric toaster was invented in Britain in 1893 by Crompton and Co.
-The pop up toaster was patented by Charles Strite in 1921.
+The pop up toaster was invented by Charles Strite in 1919.

 20th Century Food